Wiz-IO/XC16/builder/frameworks/uploader/README.md

 # Uploader
-## is based of reverse engineering of Pickit4 protocol
+## Based of reverse engineering of Pickit4 protocol

 soon...